18F/eng-hiring/_pages/pre-work.md

 tests), and thinking about questions you'll want to ask the candidate during the interview (see below).

-As you review, remember that candidate only spent about 3 hours on this code;
+As you review, remember that candidate only spent about three hours on this code.
-it doesn't need to be perfect.
+It doesn't need to be perfect.
 It should work, and solve the problem assigned, but minor issues, rough edges, and less-than-perfect parts are totally fine.
 A good way to think about this: you're looking for code that's about the same level as you might expect on an initial pull request.
 It might not be